 IMPORTANT – We are anticipating minimal numbers of people requiring pick-up from Fort Augustus or Drumnadrochit.
 If you do require pick up from here please e-mail email@example.com by 13 September.
 (Please note that the organisers will NOT be organising return transport to Fort Augustus or Drumnadrochit after the race).

 Drink and Feed Stations

-Highland Spring water is provided in 330ml botttles, sports hydration drinks in cups and the Clif Bar feed stations will offer Clif Shot Bloks and Gels.
+Highland Spring water is provided in 330ml botttles, Nuun sports hydration drinks in cups and the feed stations will offer Clif Bloks Energy Chews and Clif Shot Energy Gels.

 |2.9||Highland Spring water|

 |8.0||Nuun hydration drink|

 |13.6||Highland Spring water|

 |17.3||Highland Spring water|